-13.2.10.2.
+13.3.10.2.
 Representing operation-to-privilege mappings

 A Redfish Service should provide a Privilege Registry file in the service Registry Collection.
 The Privilege Registry file represents the Privilege(s) required to perform an operation against a URI specified in a HTTP request to the service.
 The Privilege Registry is a single JSON document that contains a Mappings array of PrivilegeMapping entity elements where there is an individual element for every schema entity supported by the service.
 The operation-to-privilege mapping is defined for every entity schema and applies to every resource the service implements for the applicable schema.
-There are several situations where specific resources or elements of resources may have differing operation-to-privilege mappings than the entity level operation-to-privilege mappings and related overrides are defined in the PrivilegeRegistry schema.
+There are several situations where specific resources or elements of resources may have differing operation-to-privilege mappings than the entity mappings and the entity level mappings have to be overridden.
+The methodology for specifying entity level operation-to-privilege mappings and related overrides are defined in the PrivilegeRegistry schema.